Han | Nutrition and Health

 (Note - coconut milk should be eaten in low quantity or even avoided from some people following low FODMAP)

-First in a pestle and mortar grind together the chillies, lemongrass, ginger, asafoetida, coriander, cumin, salt + pepper
+In a pestle and mortar grind together the chillies, lemongrass, ginger, asafoetida, coriander seed and fresh coriander, cumin, salt + pepper, turmeric & kefir lime leaves.
+Grind and mix as much as possible to get a paste.

 If you don't have kefir lime leaves, add 1/2 lime juiced and some lime peel to the sauce.